 That sounds okay, but what happens when the reference check unearths something that seriously rules the candidate out?
 In some cases, the employer will have to start all over!
 Worse, some employers may be tempted to perform the task half-heartedly, or suffer from the confirmation bias and deliberately keeping inquiries to the superficial so as to avoid the possibility of receiving negative information.
 After all, the hiring manager knows she wants Candidate X. Why chance screwing it up?

 A better strategy?
-Use reference checking to screen candidates out early in the process.
+Use a reference checking service to screen candidates out early in the process.
 Yes, there’s a cost to reference checking, but spending precious time and energy on a totally unsuitable candidate is no bargain at all.
 Plus, automated reference tools like Checkster will limit your effort to only a couple of minutes per candidate.

 Mistake #2.
 Contacting the Wrong People